Codeignitor is based on MVC design pattern. We will see how the controller, model, and view work and display the result to the user.

 - Introduction to Codeignitor (PHP)

-- How to echo HTML in PHP ?
+- How to fetch data from localserver database and display on HTML table using PHP ?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.